Exercise: 7 benefits of regular physical activity

 5. Exercise promotes better sleep

 Struggling to snooze?
-Regular physical activity can help you fall asleep faster and deepen your sleep.
-Just don't exercise too close to bedtime, or you may be too energized to hit the hay.
+Regular physical activity can help you fall asleep faster, get better sleep and deepen your sleep.
+Just don't exercise too close to bedtime, or you may be too energized to go to sleep.

 6. Exercise puts the spark back into your sex life

 Do you feel too tired or too out of shape to enjoy physical intimacy?
-Regular physical activity can improve energy levels and physical appearance, which may boost your sex life.
+Regular physical activity can improve energy levels and increase your confidence about your physical appearance, which may boost your sex life.

 But there's even more to it than that.
 Regular physical activity may enhance arousal for women.
 And men who exercise regularly are less likely to have problems with erectile dysfunction than are men who don't exercise.